 Finally, the eligibility assessment must take a minimum of 90 days, unless loss of capacity is imminent.

 As we look to broaden access to MAID as directed by the court, we are very aware of the need for Canadians to know their options, to ensure their consent was informed and to have a real choice.
 I spoke earlier about equality rights and personal autonomy.
-I also spoke about taking a human rights-based approach to disability inclusion, having meaningful options and having the opportunity to make a good life for one's self.
+I also spoke about taking a human rights-based approach to disability inclusion, having meaningful options and having the opportunity to make a good life for oneself.
 If our systems, processes, programs and services do not offer these options, and if our citizens do not see these options are available to them, then their equality rights are not being fully realized.

 This proposed legislation recognizes the significant role that social, mental health, disability and community support services play in the full realization of equality rights.
 Accessing MAID should not be easier than accessing disability supports.
 The new legislation makes it the responsibility of the medical practitioner to ensure that the individual is made aware of the supports available to them because the harsh reality is that many Canadians with disabilities are not living with dignity.
 They are not properly supported.
 They face barriers to inclusion and regularly experience discrimination.